Kelvin-Ben/Kelvin-Ben/README.md

 Full-stack Developer
 --------------------
 Full-Stack Developer with experience in JavaScript, React, Ruby on Rails, and PostgreSQL.
-I'm obsessed with developing clean, efficient, and scalable web applications that solve real-world problems.rld problems.
+I'm obsessed with developing clean, efficient, and scalable web applications that solve real-world problems.

 * 🌍  How to reach me [LinkedIn](https://www.linkedin.com/in/kelvinben/)
 * 🧠  I'm currently working on projects in JavaScript, React, and Ruby on Rails, as well as contributing to open source projects.